ovh/cds/docs/content/docs/integrations/github/github_authentication.md

 - section `[api.auth.github]`
   - set a value to `clientId` and `clientSecret`
   - enable the signin with `enabled = true`
-  - if you want to let user signup with GitHub, set `signupDisabled = true`
+  - if you want to disable user signup with GitHub, set `signupDisabled = true`

 ```toml
 [api.auth.github]